Setting house rules for vacation rentals

 Whether you’re meeting guests in person or leaving a welcome pack, here are some extra points to address:

-Food and waste When it comes to cooking and cleaning, make sure guests know about any recycling procedures and where to dispose trash.
-You should also leave instructions on how to use the dishwasher, oven or any other domestic appliances.
+When it comes to cooking and cleaning, make sure guests know about any recycling procedures and where to dispose trash.
+You should also leave instructions on how to use the dishwasher, oven, or any other domestic appliances.
 If renting out a room in your private residence, clearly label a guest's space in the fridge.

 Emergency services Share emergency contact numbers with guests, including police, fire, and ambulance services.
 If there’s a chance you won’t be available to answer urgent questions, include an alternative contact person whom guests can reach out to during their stay.